fvsch/gulp-task-maker/README.md

 })
 ```

-This will instruct `gulp-task-maker` to load `./gulp-tasks/mytask.js`, and pass it your configuration.
+This will instruct `gulp-task-maker` to load `./gulp-tasks/mytask.js`, and pass it your config object(s).
 Let’s see how this script might look.

 ### Write tasks